 - Prairie Berry Winery Pumpkin Bog is a mixture of pumpkin and cranberries.
 It costs around $18 per bottle.

-An Unusual Wine
+Pumpkin Makes an Unusual Wine

 Pumpkin wine is unusual to say the least.
 If you like unique and interesting wines, it may be worth trying.
 Whether you make it yourself or find a special run from a nearby winery, give it a taste and see what you think.